John W. Traphagan

 - Campus Mail Code: A3700

 John Traphagan is Professor of Religious Studies and faculty affiliate of the Population Research Center.
 He received his Ph.D. from the University of Pittsburgh in Social Anthropology, holds an MAR degree from Yale Divinity School in ethics, and a BA in political science from the University of Massachusetts at Lowell.
 His postdoctoral research was conducted as a National Institute on Aging Postdoctoral Fellow at the Population Studies Center of the University of Michigan and he has received a variety of grants to support his research, including funding from the National Institutes of Health, the Wenner-Gren Foundation for Anthropological Research, the Social Science Research Council, the Association for Asian Studies, and the American Philosophical Society.
 He was also a Fulbright scholar to Japan.
-His research interests revolve round three primary areas: religion and society in Japan, medical ethics and medical anthropology, and anthropological approaches to religion.

-Prof. Traphagan is the author of Extraterrestrail Intelligence and Human Imagination: SETI and the Intersectino of Science, Religion, and Culture (Springer 2014), Rethinking Autonomy: A Critique of Principlism in Biomedical Ethics, (SUNY 2013), Taming Oblivion: Aging Bodies and the Fear of Senility in Japan (SUNY 2000) and The Practice of Concern: Ritual, Well-Being, and Aging in Rural Japan (Carlina Academic Press 2004).
+Prof. Traphagan is the author of Extraterrestrial Intelligence and Human Imagination: SETI and the Intersection of Science, Religion, and Culture (Springer 2014), Rethinking Autonomy: A Critique of Principlism in Biomedical Ethics, (SUNY 2013), Taming Oblivion: Aging Bodies and the Fear of Senility in Japan (SUNY 2000) and The Practice of Concern: Ritual, Well-Being, and Aging in Rural Japan (Carlina Academic Press 2004).
 In addition, he has edited and co-edited a number of books on similar topics.
 His most recent edited volume, Imagined Families, Lived Families: Culture and Kinship in Contemporary Japan (with Akiko Hashimoto, 2008), explores the cultural and demographic transformations affecting the modern Japanese family from a variety of disciplinary perspectives.

 Dr. Traphagan has served on editorial borads for journals such as the Journal of Ritual Studies and the Journal of Intergenerational Relationships.
 He is past editor-in-chief of the Journal of Cross Cultural Gerontology and is currently co-editor of Care Management Journals.
 From 2010 to 2014 he served as Secretary General of the Japan Anthropology Workshop (JAWS).